seankhliao/mono/_web/sean.liao.dev/src/events.md

 So this is the same lineup as Vol 4.
 [_MAMESHiBA NO TAiGUN ] (previously as [_MONSTERIDOL_]) was up first, I feel like they get better every time?
+It did feel like they relied more on 2 members for most fo the singing.
 [_ASP_] was definitely my favourite of this group, more alt? louder, more active / hyped(?), they sound quite different than on spotify.
+It felt like a well balanced group, with everyone constantly taking turns to take center stage.
 I'd forgotten I'd seen [_ExWHYZ_] before, they felt like the more elegant of the set.